|Position:||Andrew F. Barth Head Coach of Wrestling|

-Tanelli becomes the ninth head coach in Columbia Wrestling history after spending the past two years at Purdue, having gotten his start in collegiate coaching at Hofstra.
+Tanelli becomes the ninth head coach in Columbia Wrestling history after spending the past two years at Purdue after coming over from Hostra, where he began his collegiate coaching career.

 "I am incredibly grateful for the opportunity that the administration, staff and supporters of Columbia Wrestling have given me," Tanelli said.
 "Having grown up in the New York City area, this brings me home.
 Our road ahead is exciting and challenging, but I can't wait to begin to build relationships with the student-athletes and community behind Columbia University and the Athletic Department."

 This past year, Tanelli helped Purdue send three wrestlers to the NCAA Championships at Madison Square Garden, with two of those qualifiers earning automatic bids from the Big Ten Championships.
 Seniors Danny Sabatello and Chad Welch led the way, as Tanelli helped the pair take fifth at 141 and 165, respectively, during the conference tournament.
 Tanelli left the Boilermakers in good shape, as FloWrestling ranked Purdue with the sixth best recruiting class of 2016.